cloudmesh/pi/content/en/tutorial/mpi/index.md

 {{% pageinfo %}}

 In this tutorial we will deploy and demonstrate MPI for use across a cluster of Raspberry Pis.
 The Pis can run Ubuntu or Raspberry OS.
+This tutorial is part ofa larger effort to use Python for MPI programming.

 **Learning Objectives**

-* Learn how to install and try MPI on a cluster of raspberry pis
+* Learn how to install and try MPI on a cluster of Raspberry PIs
+* Fimd more resources on how to use MPI with Python

 **Topics covered**

 {{% table_of_contents %}}